sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:BooleanProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#BooleanProperty).
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:NumberProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#BooleanProperty).

+### Default configuration

+Boolean widget is used by default if the sh:datatype is `xsd:boolean`.

 ### Datasources